richwynmorris/LS180/sql_revision_notes.md

 - What is *normalization?*

     Normalization is the process of splitting up data across multiple tables to prevent data duplication and preserve data integrity.
 This means we're able to reduce data redundency and improve data integrity,

+- Explain updates anomalies, deletion anomalies and insertion anomalies
+    - Update anomalies are when a column needs to be updated.
+However, this also means that that every other rows would also need to be updated individually.
+This then has a high chance of making the database inconsistent.
+    - Deletion anomalies occur when deleting a column's data would also result in losing the data that is contained in other columns.
+    - Insertion anomalies take place when we can't add data to a column without also adding data to additional columns.

+    The anomalies are the result or de-normalized tables that contain information that should be in separate entities.

 ### Interacting with PostgreSQL